{{ result.summary.heading }}

 Go/no-go decision

-The final implementation-window choice to proceed, pause, roll back, or defer based on current risk and readiness evidence.
+The implementation-window choice to proceed, pause, roll back, or defer based on current risk and readiness evidence.